afrievalt/best-practices-react/ideal.md

 This has an additional benefit of finding redundant code.

 ## An ideal react component has JSX that resembles simple html.
 The JSX will convey a ton about your component especially when you keep it simple.
 If a picture is worth 1000 words, your JSX is worth at least 100.
+Don't cloud that picture.

 ### Tips for achieving simple JSX.